 According to the Wilderness Medical Society, your body loses water through respiration at high altitude twice as fast as it does at sea level.
-High altitude tramping, running, and biking can also make you need to urinate more often and can also stop your thirst response, increasing your risk of dehydration.
+High altitude hiking, running, backpacking, and biking can also make you need to urinate more often and can also stop your thirst response, increasing your risk of dehydration.
 Remaining hydrated at elevation is a serious task.
-The Institute for Altitude Medicine recommends drinking extra water daily when at high altitudes, and if going above 3,000 metres to also increase your intake of carbohydrates.
+The Institute for Altitude Medicine recommends drinking extra water daily when at high altitudes, and if going above 10,000 feet to also increase your intake of carbohydrates.